oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 Oppia is targeted as a Linux application, and for contributors and developers on Windows, we have provided a Vagrant build process.
 Please refer to [those instructions](https://github.com/oppia/oppia/wiki/Installing-Oppia(Vagrant)) for development on Windows.

-### Troubleshooting:

-It's possible that windows firewall might be preventing localhost:8181 to launch.
-In such a case, you should re-config the firewall by adding new inbound rule so that ports 8181 and 8000 are allowed.
-(Instruction about how to add inbound rules can be found [here](https://msdn.microsoft.com/en-us/library/hh168549(v=nav.90).aspx))

-  * If you get an error that ends with:

-    ```
-      File "/usr/lib/python2.7/ssl.py", line 405, in do_handshake
-    self._sslobj.do_handshake()
-      IOError: [Errno socket error] [Errno 1] _ssl.c:510: error:14077410:SSL routines:SSL23_GET_SERVER_HELLO:sslv3 alert handshake failure
-    ```

-    try upgrading your python, follow these steps:
-    - `sudo apt-get update`
-    - `sudo apt-get install --only-upgrade python2.7`

-    **Note:** This issue will only raise if your python version is < 2.7.9.